jparkhill/TensorMol/README.md

  - Download our pretrained neural networks (network.tar.gz).
 [Networks for water and molecules that only contains C, H, O, N](https://drive.google.com/drive/folders/1IfWPs7i5kfmErIRyuhGv95dSVtNFo0e_?usp=sharing) (The file is about 6 Gigabyte.
 This may take a while)
  - Copy the zipped trained networks file (network.tar.gz) into TensorMol folder.
 Unzip it.
 The networks should be in './networks' folder.
  - Copy the test script into the tensormol folder:```cp samples/test_tensormol01.py .``` Run the script: ```python test_tensormol01.py``` The test sample contains geometry optimization, molecular dynamic, harmonic IR spectrum and realtime IR spectrum.
+ - The second line of user defined xyz file needs start with string "Comment:".

 ## Timing Information
 TensorMol is robust and fast.
 You can get an BP+electrostatic energy and force of this monstrous cube of 24,000 atoms